projectGreenbelt/GreenToad/README.md

 ### Project Management

 - We are using Github flow to manage this project with Github's interactive project board to track issues that will be resolved through pull requests.
-Every pull request must be reviewed and approved by someone other than the originator before and changes to master can be made.
-Each pull request must have a detailed breakdown of the issues and changes that are being merged with that request.
+Every pull request must be reviewed and approved by a developer other than the originator before any changes to master can be made.
+Each pull request must have a detailed breakdown of the issues and changes that are being fixed and merged with that specific request.

 ### Future Development